 - The minutes of CIA and MI-6 joint conferences on legal travel operations, held in 1959 and 1960.
 (The KGB agent George BLAKE confessed that he had passed these documents to the KGB.) - Actual cases of American legal travel operations in the USSR which had been revealed to, or uncovered by, the KGB.
 (Some of the cases had been publicized through Soviet announcements of arrests and trials, but the majority of those cases cited by name in the study had not previously been known to be compromised.
-In a few instances activities of the American Intelligence agents appear to have been embroidered upon by the KGB, while in some others innocent tourists were wrongly accused by the KGB Among recommendations made in the cover memorandum was the instruction to recruit or place agents in tourist agencies handling travel to the USSR.
+In a few instances activities of the American Intelligence agents appear to have been embroidered upon by the KGB, while in some others innocent tourists were wrongly accused by the KGB.

+Among recommendations made in the cover memorandum was the instruction to recruit or place agents in tourist agencies handling travel to the USSR.
 These agents could then provide information on the use of these firms by foreign intelligence services in work against the Soviet Union.

 GOLITSYN had information on certain aspects of the KGB Second Chief Directorate work against the U.S. Embassy in Moscow.
-Prior to his assignment in Helsinki he had conferred several times in April and May 1960 with officers of the U.S. Embassy Section of the American Department, Second Chief Directorate, concerning possible assistance he could render them in their work against American code clerks transiting Helsinki en route to their Moscow posts.
+Prior to his assignment in Helsinki he had conferred several times in April and May 1960 with officers of the U.S. Empassy Section of the American Department, Second Chief Directorate, concerning possible assistance he could render them in their work against American code clerks transiting Helsinki en route to their Moscow posts.
 During his assignment to Helsinki he travelled to Moscow on TDY in January 1961, at which time he discussed with these same officers the possibility of his using in Helsinki a Finnish businessman, Johannes PREISFREUND, who had been recruited by the Second Chief Directorate for an operation against an American code clerk in Moscow.
-GOLITSYN acquired further information about such operations on at least two occasions, when Second Chief Directorate officers visited Heisinki on TDY and either called on him for support or chatted with him about officers and operations. - 3.
-GOLITSYN Leads and Information from NOSENKO - a.
-Microphones in the U.S. Embassy In his visits to the American Department GOLITSYN learned by accident of KGB technical operations against the U.S. Embassy ^{} NOSENKO denied that GOLITSYN visited the American Department at any time in 1960.
+GOLITSYN acquired further information about such operations on at least two occasions, when Second Chief Directorate officers visited Heisinki on TDY and either called on him for support or chatted with him about officers and operations.

-^{}Although knowing that GOLITSYN went to the American Department in 1961, NOSENKO said that the month was not January but July, for it was in July that he 'NOSENKO) was on leave; GOLITSYN's passport, however, verifies he was in the Soviet Union in January 1961 and shows no entries for July of that year.
-See Part V.E.3.c. for further details on PREISFREUND.

-in Moscow.
+- 3. GOLITSYN Leads and Information from NOSENKO - a.
+Microphones in the U.S. Embassy

+In his visits to the American Department GOLITSYN learned by accident of KGB technical operations against the U.S. Embassy in Moscow.
 When asked in April 1962 about the product from such operations, GOLITSYN said he had heard about results many times, but the only concrete example he was in a position to give was the following: During one of his visits to the American Department in 1960 he heard and saw that a report or reports of the results of audiosurveillance in the U.S. Embassy had been lost.
 While he was present, the Department Chief ordered all the personnel to search once more for these papers, and as GOLITSYN stood there they went through all their files.
 GOLITSYN said he could see that there were many such reports, each having a red line on it, which signified that these reports were the property of that department of the KGB Operational Technical Directorate (OTU) which was responsible for making the installations.
 He explained that this meant that the American Department had to return the reports to that Directorate, and this was the reason for a search being made.
 The only office in the U.S. Embassy which was specifically mentioned in connection with this search was that of the Minister Counselor.

-b.
-Other Leads Corroborated by MOSENKO

-There are twelve KGB operations on which both GOLITSYN and NOSENKO have given mutually confirming information, although their respective reports do not always cover the same data.
-These operations, all discussed elsewhere in this paper, are:

-- Henry SHAPIRO

-Part V.C.2.a

-- BENSON, MULE, and STROUD

-Part V.C.3.b.